vetscience/Assemblosis/README.md

 ## CWL based workflow to assemble haploid/diploid eukaryote genomes of non-model organisms
 The workflow is designed to use both PacBio long-reads and Illumina short-reads.
 The workflow first extracts, corrects, trims and decontaminates the long reads.
 Decontaminated trimmed reads are then used to assemble the genome and raw reads are used to polish it.
 Next, Illumina reads are cleaned and used to further polish the resultant assembly.
 Finally, the polished assembly is masked using inferred repeats and haplotypes are eliminated.
 The workflow uses BioConda and DockerHub to install required software and is therefore fully automated.
 In addition to final assembly, the workflow produces intermediate assemblies before and after polishing steps.
-The workflow follows the syntax for CWL v1.0 and has been tested using the reference implementations in Dell server of 24 CPUs.
+The workflow follows the syntax for CWL v1.0.

 ### Dependencies
 Programs